felixbur/nkululeko/README.md

 <img src="meta/images/feat_dist.png" width="500px"/>

 ### t-SNE plots
-A t-SNE plot can give you an estimate wether your acoustic features are useful at all:
+A t-SNE plot can give you an estimate of whether your acoustic features are useful at all:

 <img src="meta/images/tsne.png" width="500px"/>

 ### Data distribution
-Sometimes you only want to take a look at your data:
+Sometimes, you only want to take a look at your data:

 <img src="meta/images/data_plot.png" width="500px"/>

 ### Bias checking
-In cases you might wonder if there's bias in your data.
-You can try to detect this with automatically estimated speech properties, by visualizing the correlation of target label and predicted labels.
+In some cases, you might wonder if there's bias in your data.
+You can try to detect this with automatically estimated speech properties by visualizing the correlation of target labels and predicted labels.

 <img src="meta/images/emotion-pesq.png" width="500px"/>

 ### Uncertainty
-Nkululeko estimates uncertainty of model decision (only for classifiers) with entropy over the class-probabilities or logits per sample.
+Nkululeko estimates the uncertainty of model decisions (only for classifiers) with entropy over the class probabilities or logits per sample.

 <img src="meta/images/uncertainty.png" width="500px"/>